 They are used in cars to detect signs or signals as well as facilitate the emergence of driverless cars to a great extent.
-You can also make security or retail industry-based projects to analyze customer’s behavior.
+You can also make security or retail industry-based projects to analyze customers’ behavior.
 Moreover, you can store their information like race, gender, and age.

 10. IR Sensors

 We have been experiencing the functionality of infrared for quite a long time now.
-Although it was only limited to a smartphone or remote controls, the arrival of IoT has opened the door of new possibilities for IR sensors.
+Although it was only limited to a smartphone or remote controls, the arrival of IoT has opened the door to new possibilities for IR sensors.
 There are many industries where you have to take certain characteristics into consideration by continuously monitoring the surroundings.

 That’s when IR IoT sensors can come into play to measure the infrared radiation from any object.
 Healthcare technologies are largely using IR sensors to observe blood flow and measure blood pressure as well.
 Smartwatches use these sensors to collect data on your health and send alerts whenever any abnormality is observed.

 Besides, some common uses of IR sensors also include home appliances, breath analysis, infrared vision, other wearable electronics, optical communication, and automotive blind-angle detection.
-You will also find the latest home automation devices using IR sensors, and there are some projects under development that will enable us to prevent heat or chemical leaks in your surrounding environment.
+You will also find the latest home automation devices using IR sensors, and some projects under development will enable us to prevent heat or chemical leaks in your surrounding environment.

 11. Gas Sensor

 We have already discussed the chemical sensor above in this list.
-The gas sensor is pretty similar to the chemical sensor, but it focuses on measuring the air quality to detect the gases present at a certain time.
+The gas sensor is similar to the chemical sensor, but it focuses on measuring the air quality to detect the gases at a certain time.